The Rick Hansen Foundation Accessibility Certification™ (RHFAC) Training

 OverviewThis course is the first step towards qualifying you to conduct ratings under the Rick Hansen Foundation Accessibility Certification™ (RHFAC) program.

-Through this course, using a LEED-style rating system, you learn how to evaluate the accessibility of a building or site.
-You develop a strong understanding of Universal Design in a variety of settings and how to identify positive access features or barriers to people with physical, sensory, learning and developmental disabilities.
+Through this course, using a comprehensive national rating system, you learn how to evaluate the accessibility of a building or site.
+You develop a strong understanding of Universal Design in a variety of settings and how to identify positive access features or barriers to people with disabilities.

 Course topics include: